snehadeep-wagh/snehadeep-wagh/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m *finsl year Computer Engineering Student* at [*PICT*](https://pict.edu/)
+- 🔭 I’m a *Computer Engineer*.
-- 🌱 I'm a Competitive Programmer
+- 🌱 I'm a Competitive Programmer.
-- 🔭 Actively Looking for Internship opportunities and Open Source Contributions.
+- 🔭 Actively Looking for Open Source Contributions.